HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 Specify `licenseEnabled` parameter using the `--set key=value[,key=value]` argument to `helm install`.

+### Add Secure Shell (SSH) Key configuration for SD
+By default, Secure Shell (SSH) Key is not configured.
+If you want to add Secure Shell (SSH) Key configuration for SD, you can supply it by creating a secret and bind-mounting it at `/ssh/identity`, like this:

+    kubectl create secret generic ssh-identity --from-file=identity=<identity-file> -n servicedirector

+Where `<identity-file>` is the path to your SSH private key.

+Specify `sshEnabled` parameter using the `--set key=value[,key=value]` argument to `helm install`.

 ### SD Closed Loop Deployment
 In order to install SD Closed Loop example using Helm, the SD Helm repo must be added using the following command: